WELCOME

 D) Outraged

-Did you answer “D) Outraged”?
 Yes!
-It would be outrageous for a judge to pardon a murderer!
-It would not even matter if the criminal was remorseful and had done many good and moral things in life.
-Such a judge would not be just, but corrupt, since the crime requires punishment.
+It would be outrageous for a judge to pardon a murderer just for being sorry.
+They should be sorry!
+It would not even matter if the criminal had done many good and moral things in life.
+Such a judge would not be a just judge, but corrupt one since the crime requires punishment.

 THE DIVINE DILEMMA